 Coastal Texas and its watersheds provide an excellent model of the entire Gulf of Mexico for developing an EcoHealth Metrics Report Card because of the diversity and complexity of its ecosystems, human communities, and associated environmental pressures and stressors.
 Consequently, the Texas Pilot Project will serve as a proof-of-concept evaluation or “prototype” of the framework and its implementation of the Gulf of Mexico Report Card.
 When complete the report card will produce a science-based objective assessment of ecosystem health on a scale never before attempted.

-The HRI Report Card process brought together experts led by Dr. Mark Harwell and Dr. Jack Gentile of Harwell Gentile and Associates LLC to assess the health of key ecosystem health indicators, designated as Valued Ecosystem Components (VEC).
-For the Texas Gulf Report Card, the VEC’s chosen were seagrasses, oyster reefs, birds and fisheries.
-The Gulf framework represents the integrated expression of the two leading ecosystem assessment efforts used around the world focused on risk assessment and pressure state responses.
-The results of that complex analysis and synthesis represent an objective science-based process that citizens, managers, policymakers and scientists can easily access, yet dive into and examine the most basic data and information, if they wish.
+The Gulf Report Card was based on a framework created through the EcoHealth Metrics project.
+The EcoHealth Metrics project assessed the health of key ecosystem health indicators, designated as Valued Ecosystem Components (VEC).
+For the Texas Gulf Report Card, seagrasses, oyster reefs, birds, and fisheries were the chosen VEC’s based on the EcoHealth Metrics framework.
+The Gulf Report Card is an objective science-based process that citizens, managers, policymakers and scientists can easily access, yet dive into and examine the most basic data and information, if they wish.
 The goal is a transparent process that is credible and sustainable into the future.

 The future of the Gulf Report Card will depend on HRI’s ability to attract the funding to take the prototype to Gulfwide scale and sustain it into the future.
 The institute is committed to sustaining such an effort but will need additional funding to complete the first assessment.
 Bringing together Gulf experts: to partition the Gulf into workable units; agree on ecosystem indicators (VECs) on that scale; and, initiate the process is a significant funding challenge.